mckent05/Final-capstone-backend/README.md

 ### API Documention

-- Open `http://localhost:PORT/api-docs/index.html` to view it in your browser.
+- Open `http://localhost:PORT/api-docs/index.html` to view localy or\
+you can got for the online version [here](https://somarven.herokuapp.com/api-docs/index.html) to view it in your browser.

 ## Coders